< Back

 Wood, 115 x 81.

 The statuesque Virgin is shown against a curved niche.
 The pose of the Christ Child, seated astride a cushion, is very like that in Sebastiano del Piombo's Madonna and Child with Saints and a Donor in the National Gallery, London, which in turn resembles that of the the putto holding the Prophet Daniel's book on MIchelangelo's Sistine Chapel ceiling.
 A meticulously painted basket of fruit lies on the top of the ledge and a small bird (bee-eater?) perches on the front edge.
 The words 'Contra invidia' ('against envy') are legible on the open book.
 The picture appears in old inventories with attributions to Andrea del Sarto (1693) and Bronzino (1790), and was catalogued in 1959 as the work of a follower of Perino del Vaga.
-Following the removal of heavy repaint in a recent restoration, it has been suggested that the picture is a collaboration between Perino (who painted the figures) and Giovanni da Udine (who was responsible for the still-life elements).
+Following the removal of heavy repaint in 2007-8, it has been suggested that the picture is a collaboration between Perino (who painted the figures) and Giovanni da Udine (who was responsible for the still-life elements).
 (See the 2008 study Perin del Vaga, Giovanni da Udine and Marcello Venusti by Kristina Herrmann Fiore.)
 The picture was probably painted in Rome around 1520.

 Rome.
 Castel Sant’Angelo.